 During the 1996 permit renewal, a need was identified to begin collecting salinity data at fixed points along the HBMP monitoring transect at a much greater frequency than that being obtained by the ongoing monthly "fixed" and "moving" isohaline based monitoring study elements.
 The availability of such temporally intense data collected over an extended period, encompassing a wide variety of flows under differing tidal conditions was expected to provide the needed information for the development of more accurate statistical and/or mechanistic models.
 The development of such models would allow increased accuracy in assessing the relative magnitudes of short and longer-term salinity changes due to permitted Facility withdrawals.
 Both the magnitude and spatial duration of salinity changes along the HBMP monitoring transect resulting from Facility freshwater withdrawals are expected to be influenced by the interactions, and combined influences, of seasonally varying natural variations in flows and tides.
-Two initial 15-minute recorder locations were established by USGS under an ongoing contract with the Authority.
+In 1996, a 15-minute recorder location was established by USGS at Harbor Heights under an ongoing contract with the Authority.
+In 1997, USGS added another recorder location at Peace River Heights.
 Responding to comments and recommendations from the HBMP Scientific Review Panel, the Authority itself subsequently deployed three additional continuous salinity recorders in December 2005.
 This was followed by two additional recorders added in May 2008, and most recently three more recorders were added at the end of June 2011.
-In December 2009, USGS installed a third pair of near-surface/near-bottom continuous recorders immediately adjacent to the Facility's river intake structure.
-This third USGS recorder provides the Authority the ability to assess river conductance both downstream and at the Facility in real time.
-The relative locations of the recorder array along the lower Peace River HBMP monitoring transect are depicted in Figure 5.1 and further summarized in Table 5.1 and Table 5.2.
+In December 2009, USGS installed a pair of near-surface/near-bottom continuous recorders immediately adjacent to the Facility's river intake structure.
+This USGS recorder provides the Authority the ability to assess river conductance both downstream and at the Facility in real time.
+The relative locations of the recorders along the lower Peace River HBMP monitoring transect are depicted in Figure 5.1 and further summarized in Table 5.1 and Table 5.2.